 Lena Sandvoss who lived in no. 147 Clonliffe Road was the girlfriend of one of the officers, Comdt.
 Sean O’Connell (who she would marry in 1926).
 She stated she’d travelled home that evening from the theatre in a car with a female companion and three Free State officers – O’Connell, Capt.
 Nicholas Tobin and Comdt.
 Charles Dalton.
 She had first met Dalton only that evening.
 As she entered her front door she heard shouting on the road.
 Looking out, she saw a number of men in uniform holding up civilians and three men put into a car and driven away with them.
 She could not identify any of the soldiers involved.

 A male witness identified Charlie Dalton, an old schoolmate, as an officer from the car who searched him.
 He also stated he had later given a requested statement about what he saw to Capt.
 Patrick Moynihan of Oriel House CID (who lived on Clonliffe Road) – and, more interestingly, to a brother of the deceased, Edwin Hughes (That obviously meant Gerry).
 Another man recognised “Patrick O’Connell or Connell, known to be National Army“, a regular visitor to no. 147.
 A third man said he heard one officer say that one of two revolvers he was holding he’d found in the tail of the coat of one of the young men arrested.
-This officer was also seen with a bunch of posters or handbills in his hand.
-The CID man, Charles Murphy and another civilian also identified Charlie Dalton as one of the officers who held up the young men.
+This officer was also seen with a bunch of posters or handbills in his hand. the CID man, Charles Murphy (mentioned above) and another civilian who were at the scene also identified Charlie Dalton as one of the officers who held up the young men.

 Capt.
 Nicholas Tobin gave evidence that he was in the car with O’Connell and Dalton.
 He claimed he did not know the names of the three prisoners taken on Clonliffe Road or whether two separate groups of three men had been arrested on that road the same night.
 His story was that he and his companions in the car (named as Driver Fehan and Comdts.
 O’Connell and Dalton) handed their three prisoners, plus a fourth picked up on Harcourt Street, to the Intelligence Office in Wellington Barracks.
 Tobin then went to the mess for a cup of tea (no drink, he added) in the company of O’Connell, Dalton and Brig.
 Gen. (Jim) Slattery before returning to his base in Portobello at about midnight.